 Why this programme?

 New materials are required in a variety of fields, including nanoelectronics and magnetism, in energy applications and environmental science.
-As a student in the Master Programme in Physics, specialising in Materials Physics, you can choose freely among many different courses for tailoring your own study plan, according to your interests and your plans for the future.
-Of course we will help you in tailoring your study plan according to which field are you interested in, for example, renewable energy, magnetism, new functional materials.
-You can prepare yourself for continuing in research (PhD education) or for a professional life in the private or public sector.
-However, among the many courses you can choose, we strongly recommend the advanced courses in Quantum Mechanics, Atomic and Molecular physics and Solid State Physics.
+When you specialise in Materials Physics, within our Master's Programme in Physics, you can choose freely among many different courses for tailoring your own study plan, according to your interests and your plans for the future.

 The programme leads to a Master of Science (120 credits) with Physics as the main field of study.
 After one year of study it may also be possible to obtain a Master of Science (60 credits).

 You will study advanced courses in quantum mechanics, atomic, molecular and solid state physics, and learn modern techniques for analysing materials properties on the atomic time and length scales.
 The methods include state-of-the-art spectroscopy, microscopy, and scattering techniques, exploiting home-based laboratory set-ups as well as international large-scale facilities.